thinkbigthings/seebie/README.md

 which will serve the front end files and open a browser for you. log in with username `admin` and password `admin` or `test` and `test`

+### Troubleshooting

+- If this is the very first time running, we need a keystore file to exist.
+  Use this command: `keytool -genkeypair -alias mykey -keyalg RSA -keysize 2048 -validity 365 -keystore ~/.keystore` (this is for local development only)
+- If you ran gradle before setting the PATH, the daemon will have an old path and might not pick up npm, for example.
+  To restart the daemon, use `gradlew --stop`